scerioli/Global-Preferences-Survey/WhatWeDid.md

 - The csv file *average_ages.csv*: https://www.worlddata.info/average-age.php (using the function WebScrapingAverageAgePerCountry)

 ### 2.2 Analysis on age as categorical variable
-We splitted the age in 4 groups:
+We split the age in 4 groups:

 - Millennials: 1981 - 1996 (31 - 15 years in 2012)